Ethanboyz/UPlanGenerator/README.md

 ## UPlan Generator
 ### General
-UnSchedule Generator is a UMD undergraduate schedule generator designed to help students find an optimal path towards graduation from day of enrollment.
+UPlan Generator is a UMD undergraduate schedule generator designed to help students find an optimal path towards graduation from day of enrollment.

 ### Development and Setup